| 1999 |

 | 2018 |

 STEF/TIAM2 localizes at the nuclear envelope, co-localizing with Nesprin-2G and Non-muscle myosin IIB (NMMIIB), where it regulates perinuclear Rac1 activity.
-STEF depletion reduces apical perinuclear actin cables, increases nuclear height, impairs nuclear re-orientation, decreases perinuclear pMLC and myosin-generated tension, and reduces nuclear stiffness and TAZ-regulated gene expression.
-Targeting active Rac1 to the nuclear envelope rescued the actin cap phenotype. |
+STEF depletion reduces apical perinuclear actin cables (rescued by targeting active Rac1 to the nuclear envelope), increases nuclear height, impairs nuclear re-orientation, reduces perinuclear pMLC and myosin-generated tension at the nuclear envelope, decreases nuclear stiffness, and reduces TAZ-regulated gene expression. |

 Nature communications |